 After completing my MA at the University in Michigan, I left the academic world and worked for 8 years as a community organizer in Southwest Chicago.
 After completing my PhD at the University of Massachusetts, from 1996-2004, I taught at Temple University in Philadelphia.
 I also co-founded the Indiana chapter of the Inside-Out Prison Exchange program, a national and international model for prison education involving bringing college students into correctional institutions where they take classes alongside incarcerated students.

 Urban anthropology, service learning and ethnographic methods, social movements, anthropology of policy, anthropology of contemporary Europe and North America; the impact of incaceration and re-entry.

-American Anthropological Association, Committee on Public Policy, Undesignated Seat #7, November 2012-November 2015.
-Co-Chair COPAA (Consortium of Practicing and Applied Anthropology Programs), 2011-2015.
-Inside-Out Prison Exchange Program, National Executive Committee Member, 2015 Charlotte Newcombe Fellowship Program, Grant Reviewer, Woodrow Wilson National Fellowship Foundation, 2014-2017.
+Society for the Anthropology of North America, elected Board member, 2016-2019.
+Inside-Out Prison Exchange Program, National Executive Committee Member Charlotte Newcombe Fellowship Program, Grant Reviewer, Woodrow Wilson National Fellowship Foundation, 2014-2017.
 “Imagine: Connecting Communities Through Research,” Economic and Social Research Council UK, Connected Communities Initiative, International Advisor, 2013-2017.